-The Liberal Studies program structure emphasizes the integration of key learning categories with a variety of instructional methods to form a well-rounded and individualized academic experience.
-Through customized learning activities, the Liberal Studies program assists students in enhancing critical thinking and problem-solving skills, living as an engaged and responsible citizen, considering ethics and consequences of actions, and being familiar with a broad and integrated core of knowledge.
+The structure of the B.A. in Liberal Studies emphasizes the integration of key learning categories with a variety of instructional methods to form a well-rounded and individualized academic experience.
+Through customized learning activities, the degree assists students in enhancing critical thinking and problem-solving skills, living as engaged and responsible citizens, considering ethics and consequences of actions, and being familiar with a broad and integrated core of knowledge.

-On completion of LIS 301, degree plans are approved by the Liberal Studies program, although it is expected that the degree plan will change as new courses or ideas emerge for the student.
-Revisions are approved by the adviser.
+On completion of LIS 301, degree plans are approved by the department, although it is expected that the degree plan will change as new courses or ideas emerge for the student.
+Revisions are approved by the advisor.

 Students can complete the curriculum in the classroom, entirely online via the Internet, or in combination.
-Learners have a good chance for success in the Liberal Studies Department if they are self-directed, able to plan ahead and meet deadlines, disciplined enough to organize individualized programs of study, and able to work independently setting and meeting goals.
+Learners have a good chance for success in the Liberal Studies degree if they are self-directed, able to plan ahead and meet deadlines, disciplined enough to organize individualized programs of study, and able to work independently to set and meet goals.
 In addition, students who choose to participate in Liberal Studies Online should be comfortable using networked information technologies, navigating the Internet, using e-mail, and learning from a distance.

-Online Students Entrance to the online program is selective and the number of students admitted each semester is limited.
+Entrance to the online program is selective and the number of students admitted each semester is limited.
+Applicants must have completed two semesters of college-level composition courses to be considered for admission.
 Questions about availability should be directed to the program coordinator.

 Before an admission decision can be made, a prospective student must complete the application process: